 photographers and filmmakers that their work can have significant positive impact on communities.
 In his career, John has won more than 250 design awards, including the AIGA (American Institute of Graphic Arts) Gold Medal for lifetime achievement.
 The San Francisco Museum of Modern Art has acquired six of his design projects and staged a solo exhibition of his work in 2000.

 In 2009, John was awarded the Washington University Skandalaris Award for Design Entrepreneurship and an honorary doctorate degree from Maryland Institute College of Art.
 Most recently, John launched Secret Project, a new Center for Thinking Wrong at the California College of the Arts in San Francisco.

 Mike Burn has 17 years of international consulting and product development experience focusing on first-of-kind, game changing technology solutions with a focus on the property and casualty insurance industry, where he holds numerous patents.
-Mike became a partner at Future Partners in 2013 and today he teaches Think Wrong Practices to clients around the world.
+Mike became a partner at Future Partners in 2013, and re-founded Future as Solve Next in 2018 and today he teaches Think Wrong Practices to clients around the world.

 Mike was an intrapreneur at Guidewire Software for 7 years where he co-founded a Big Data business to provide insurance executives with instant, real-time access to their data and industry data for benchmarking, strategic planning, performance analysis, and catastrophe response.